andystopia/diffeqrxn-docs/source/model-holes.rst

 Moving chemicals into the ``void``
 ----------------------------------

-If we need a chemical to be lost at a certain rate, we can send it to the void:
+If we need a chemical to be lost at a certain rate, but not be converted to another chemical, we can send it to the void:

 .. code :: text